Taylor Swift–Ticketmaster controversy: Website crash

-The Eras Tour recorded an incredibly high demand for tickets.
-On November 15, Ticketmaster's website crashed following "historically unprecedented demand with millions showing up", halting the presale.
-In less than an hour of availability, the ticketing platform's servers were "unable to answer", with users "either completely logged out or in a queue 2,000-plus people strong that appeared frozen."
+The Eras Tour recorded an incredibly high demand for tickets, ultimately exposing significant issues in operational preparedness.
+On November 15, the day of the pre-sale, Ticketmaster's website crashed following "historically unprecedented demand with millions showing up", halting the presale.
+In less than an hour of availability, the ticketing platform's servers were "unable to answer", with users experiencing turbulence—"either completely logged out or in a queue 2,000-plus people strong that appeared frozen" as per Rolling Stone.
 Ticketmaster immediately published a statement saying they are working to fix the issues "as the site was unprepared to accommodate the sheer force of hundreds of thousands of Swift fans", and subsequently reported that "hundreds of thousands of tickets" had already been sold and postponed the remainder of the presale, including the Capital One presale to November 16.
 The public on-sale was later canceled due to "extraordinarily high demands on ticketing systems and insufficient remaining ticket inventory to meet that demand".
 The Eras Tour sold over two million tickets on its first day of presale alone, breaking the all-time record for the most concert tickets sold by an artist in a single day.

 During and immediately after the website crash, Ticketmaster was widely criticized by fans and customers on social media for its ticketing model that obstructed purchasing.
 According to The New York Times, the ticket sale failure "broke the internet".
 "Ticketmaster" trended number one worldwide on various social media platforms such as Twitter and TikTok.
 CNN Business stated that the "astronomical" demand indicated Swift's popularity.
 However, Fortune and Bloomberg News attributed the criticism to Ticketmaster's "oft-confusing multistep buying process plagued with additional fees", as well as "long waits, technical problems, and poor customer service".

-Responses
+Responses and impact

+Concerned parties

 Greg Maffei, chairman of Live Nation, spoke to CNBC on November 16.
 He claimed that Ticketmaster prepared for 1.5 million verified fans but 14 million showed up: "we could have filled 900 stadiums."
 In a detailed statement, Ticketmaster explained that 3.5 million fans pre-registered for the Verified Fan program—the largest in platform history—two million of whom were placed on the waitlist while 1.5 million were allowed to purchase first, as only "40% of invited fans actually show up and buy tickets, and most purchase an average of 3 tickets."
 However, the website was overwhelmed by the "staggering" number of fans as well as bots without presale codes, resulting in "3.5 billion total system requests—[four times the site's] previous peak."
 Therefore, Ticketmaster attempted to slow down the sale by waitlisting more customers "to stabilize the systems", which in turn prolonged the queue and waiting time.
 The company confirmed on November 17 that the November 18 public on-sale was canceled as well, citing inability to meet demand.